lwin12/Controlling-Relay-using-Blynk/README.md

 This project uses a simple NodeMCU, esp8266.

 The aim of this program is to be able to control GPIOs using the blynk application.
+The relay is attached to PIN D8 & the feedback PIN is D6.
+Do remember to short D8 and D6.

 Do remember to change these